markstringer-dti/markstringer-dti.github.io/dti.md

 Some and all
 Same and different

 What problem are you solving?
 What is it?
+Taiichi Ohho.

 Patsy Rodenberg's idea of first, second and third circle.
 Which circle are you living in most?
 As an individual?
 As a team?